 What alternatives do we have?
 Or do we have alternatives?
 It is indeed true that science and technology have been our constant companions helping us to improve quality of life in many different ways.
 However it is necessary that we exercise caution and discretion, or else we land up in greater dangers.
 August 16th issue of Science has reviewed the current situation with respect to pesticides.
 Several articles reiterate the need to adopt an Integrated Pest Management Program worldwide .Two reports one is from down under and the other from Vietnam, are eye openers.

-Courtsey : Wikipedia
+Ryegrass Courtsey : Wikipedia |

-Ryegrass menace has been with us from biblical times.It is persistent weed which grows alongside wheat crop.
+Ryegrass menace has been with us from biblical times.It is a persistent weed which grows alongside wheat crop.
 And the weed enjoys unhindered growth in Australia.
 Initially Hoegrass, a herbicide could contain the weed.
 Then gradually the dosages had to be increased and ultimately the weed developed resistance to the herbicide.
 Then farmers switched to other herbicides, but to no avail, because continuous use and large doses again led to herbicide resistance.
 Then AHRI (Australian Herbicide Resistance Initiative), set up by Powles, himself a farmer, took up the responsibility to educate farmers.
 First of all, the farmers were told that they MUST read the label and follow precisely the directions on the label regarding the usage and dosage.
 They must not exceed the recommended doses.
 Second, just like crop rotation, they must keep changing the herbicide every year, so that the weed doesn't get time to develop resistance.
 These steps together with mechanical destruction of the weed seeds have proved immensely useful.

-RRI supports Thai move to stop insecticide use in Rice
+Brown Planthopper Courtsey: RRI supports Thai move to stop insecticide use in Rice |

 The other story comes from the lush green rice fields of Mekong delta in Vietnam.
 With help from the International Rice Research Institute (IRRI, Philippines), farmers here have learned to cut down on pesticides by almost 80% through the practice of Integrated Pest Management Program.
 Planthoppers (Nilaparvata lugens) is the biggest enemy of rice crop and bees and wasps are its predators.
 Now along the field dividers, farmers grow a variety of plants including flowering plants.
 The flowers attract bees and wasps which feast on the planthopper larvae on the rice plants then settle on the flowers for the dessert of nectar.